rwebaz/Governance-Lessons-Project/docs/pages/Publius-v-Brutus.md

 ---
 title: Publius v Brutus
 layout: default
+excerpt: Posterity will execrate your memory ...
+version: Page Template md Dtd 02-16-18
-navigation_weight: 9
+navigation_weight: 8
+categories: template
 ---
-# Publius v Brutus
+# {{ page.title }}

+{{ page.excerpt }}

+{% include toc.md %}

+## Trump Dump

 "Posterity will execrate your memory if the United States reverts to a tyrannic aristocracy or subversive despotism." ~ Robert Yates of New York aka Brutus, Essay I

-{% include toc-flammarion.md %}

-## Trump Dump

 The Baron de Montesquieu warned us of electing a sovereign hell bent on raising himself ( or, herself ) to grandeur on the ruins of his ( or, her ) country.